Cross-dressing ball: England

 The trial showed that some of the revellers were not from Manchester and were regulars of similar balls that were organized in several cities, as Leeds, or Nottingham.
 The men were bound over to keep the peace on two sureties of £25 each, a significant sum.
 Some were unable to pay it and ended up in prison as a result.
 All the arrested men had their names, addresses and professions published widely.
-LGBT History Month in the UK commissioned Stephen M Hornby and Ric Brady to write a three-part play about the ball as part of the first OUTing The Past festival in 2015 in Manchester.
-The play was called "A Very Victorian Scandal" and Dr Jeff Evans acted as the Historical Adviser to the writers.
+LGBT+ History Month in the UK commissioned Stephen M Hornby and Ric Brady to write a three-part play about the ball, A Very Victorian Scandal, as part of the first OUTing The Past festival in 2015 in Manchester.
+Russell T Davies was patron of the play and Dr Jeff Evans acted as the Historical Adviser to the writers.

 Dr. Matt Houlbrook, of the University of Liverpool, affirms that in the 1920s and 30s, cross-dressing balls were being held secretly almost every weekend, gathering 50 to 100 men.
 And this, in spite of it being illegal, and being a big personal risk for those participating: they didn't just risk prison, if found out, they could lose their livelihood, be isolated socially, and finally suffer a nervous breakdown, or try suicide.
 In 1933 headlines informed about "Lady Austin's Camp Boys" scandal.

 The affair began when 60 men were detained in a private ball room, in Holland Park Avenue, in London, after cross-dressing police officers had been watching them dancing, made up, dressed as women, and having sex.
 Twenty-seven men were arrested, and convicted between 3 and 20 months of jail.
 Even so, many stood up for their behavior, notoriously Lady Austin, who said "There is nothing wrong [in who we are].
 You call us nancies and bum boys but before long our cult will be allowed in the country."